dmillett/clash/README.md

 ; Create a target structure, pattern, and parser/adapter (defrecord Structure [time action name quantity unit_price]) (def pattern #"(\d{8}-\d{2}:\d{2}:\d{2}.\d{3})\|.*\|(\w*),(\w*),(\d*),(.*)")

-(defn parser [line] (if-let [[_ t a n q p] (re-find pattern line)] (->Structure t a n q p)))
+; Could use split for each line of CSV or cheshire to read/parse each line of JSON (defn parser [line] (if-let [[_ t a n q p] (re-find pattern line)] (->Structure t a n q p)))

 ; Parse and transform a single line